inmabermejo/inmabermejo.github.io/_drafts/a-ver-que-nos-trae-el-20122606-revision-2-A-ver-qué-nos-trae-el-20128230.md

   </p>

   <p>
-    Cos it&#8217;s all in the hands of a bitter, bitter man<br /> Say goodbye to the world you thought you lived in<br /> Take a bow, play the part of a lonely lonely heart<br /> Say goodbye to the world you thought you lived in<br /> To the world you thought you lived in
+    Cos it’s all in the hands of a bitter, bitter man<br /> Say goodbye to the world you thought you lived in<br /> Take a bow, play the part of a lonely lonely heart<br /> Say goodbye to the world you thought you lived in<br /> To the world you thought you lived in
   </p>

   <p>